basilfx/TRADFRI-Hacking/MODULES.md

 Contrary to the previous generation of modules, this board does not have a SPI NOR flash chip.

+The PCB has room for an U.FL external antenna connector.

 ### Pinout
 A pinout can be in the [user manual](https://www.silabs.com/documents/public/data-sheets/mgm210l-datasheet.pdf).